This Frequently Asked Questions (FAQ) page covers Canvas setup, the transition from Connect, Canvas features, and Canvas

 Transitioning from Connect to Canvas

 Connect has been permanently decommissioned and is no longer available to students, faculty, or staff.
-If you have taught courses in Connect that you have yet to move to Canvas, please contact your faculty’s Instructional Support Unit (UBC Vancouver) or the Centre for Teaching and Learning (UBC Okanagan) for assistance.
+If you have taught courses in Connect that you have yet to move to Canvas, please contact your faculty’s Instructional Support Unit (UBC Vancouver) or the Centre for Teaching and Learning (UBC Okanagan).